mizzmo/authorship_of_the_federalist_papers/README.md

 ## Language and Technique

 Python is the obvious choice for this project.
-I'm familiar with the language and it also includes many powerful libraries for NLP and text analysis.
+I'm familiar with the language, and it also includes many powerful libraries for NLP and text analysis.
 It also includes many testing tools for code correctness.

+Supervised learning seems like the best choice for this application, as we have plenty of options for other works attributed to each author, without disputes over authorship.
+This means I can compare these knowing for a fact who wrote them, and use them as a comparison to the disputed articles.
+This also works for other articles in The Federalist Papers where authorship is not contested.
+I will use both in this project.

+### Features

+1. Lexical Features - Average number of words per sentence, Sentence Length and Variation, Lexical Diversity.
+2. Punctuation Features - Average number of commas, semicolons and colons per sentence.
+3. Bag-of-Words (BoW) - Frequencies of different words in each article using *topic-independent* keywords for better analysis across different papers and subjects.
+4. Syntactic Features - Lexical categories and feature labelling, Part-of-Speech (POS).

 ## References